Radio Licensing Information

-To operate a two-way radio system in Canada, you need a valid radio license issued by ISED.
-This license is necessary to ensure that your radio system complies with the technical and safety standards set by the regulatory body (CRTC).
-Failure to obtain the appropriate license may result in fines, legal liability, and disrupted operations.
+To operate a two-way radio in Canada, you must obtain a valid radio license issued by ISED (Innovation, Science and Economic Development Canada).
+This license ensures your radio system adheres to the technical and safety standards set by the regulatory body.
+Failure to secure the appropriate license can result in fines, legal liabilities, and operational disruptions.

-The mandate of Innovation, Science and Economic Development Canada - Spectrum Management (ISED) is to foster the orderly development and operation of communications through the management of the radio frequency spectrum.
-The following information is provided to advise you of regulations pertaining to two-way radio equipment typically found in logging trucks, transport trucks, commercial vehicles and private vehicles.
+Innovation, Science and Economic Development Canada - Spectrum Management (ISED) is responsible for fostering the orderly development and operation of two way radio communications through the management of the radio frequency spectrum.

 Download the ISED information to read the full notice to radio equipment suppliers and radiocommunication users, or access ISED's website.